-Mr. Eric A. Mendelson has been President of HEICO Aerospace Corporation ("HEICO Aerospace"), a wholly-owned subsidiary of HEICO, since April 1993 and a Vice President of HEICO since 1992.
-He also served as President of HEICO's Jet Avion Corporation, a wholly-owned subsidiary of HEICO Aerospace from 1993 to March 1996 and served as Jet Avion's Executive Vice President and Chief Operating Officer from 1991 to 1993.
-From 1990 to 1991, Mr. Mendelson was Director of Planning and Operations of HEICO.
-Mr. Mendelson is a co-founder and, since 1987, has been Managing Director of Mendelson International Corporation, a private investment company which is a shareholder of HEICO (see "Voting Securities of Principal Shareholders and Management," above).
-Mr. Mendelson received his MBA from Columbia University Graduate School of Business and his AB degree from Columbia College.
+ERIC A. MENDELSON has served as Vice President of the Company since 1992, and has been President of HEICO Aerospace Holdings Corp. ("HEICO Aerospace"), a subsidiary of HEICO, since is formation in 1997 and President of HEICO Aerospace Corporation since 1993.
+He also served as President of HEICO's Jet Avion Corporation, a wholly owned subsidiary of HEICO Aerospace, from 1993 to 1996 and served as Jet Avion's Executive Vice President and Chief Operating Officer from 1991 to 1993.
+From 1990 to 1991, Mr. Mendelson was Director of Planning and Operations of the Company.
+Mr. Mendelson is a co-founder, and, since 1987, has been Managing Director of Mendelson International Corporation ("MIC"), a private investment company which is a shareholder of HEICO.
+He received his AB degree from Columbia College and his MBA from the Columbia University Graduate School of Business.
+Eric Mendelson is the son of Laurans Mendelson and the brother of Victor Mendelson.